Rental Property Financing Options: What’s Best for Investors?

 Budget for Management Even If You Self-Manage

-Even if you do it yourself, your time still has value and emergencies still happen.
-Management fees are often quoted around 6% to 12% of monthly rent depending on the market and service level.
+Even when you handle the property yourself, your time still has value and emergencies still happen.
+Professional management fees commonly range from 6% to 12% of monthly rent depending on the market and service level.
+Including this number in your projections forces an honest comparison between self-managing today and hiring help later, which matters more as you approach retirement.

 Build a Capital Expense Reserve

-Roofs, HVAC systems, water heaters, and plumbing issues are not rare.
-They’re inevitable.
-If you don’t reserve for capital expenses, you’re just waiting for a surprise bill to force debt or force selling.
+Roofs, HVAC systems, water heaters, and plumbing problems are not rare.
+They are inevitable.
+If you do not reserve money for capital expenses, you are simply waiting for a surprise bill to force new debt or an early sale.
+A healthy reserve, built into your monthly numbers from day one, is what separates investors who keep properties from those who lose them at the worst possible moment.

 Step 4: Match the Loan to Your Retirement Timeline